Dangerous cold tonight, light snow possible late Friday

 Tonight: 8.
 Dangerous cold with wind chills below 0.
 A Wind Chill Advisory begins at 9 PM north of St. Louis where we could see the lowest wind chill readings from -10 to -15.

 Friday: 27.
+Sunshine and frigid temperatures to start, then warming to the 20s and turning cloudy.
 Afternoon wind chill readings in the teens.
 Winds: South 5-10 mph.

-Friday Evening: 20s.
-We're watching a chance for a few snow showers.
-This could cause a travel impacts and slick roads where we see a little dusting or more of snow.

-For now, the best shot for light accumulations are possible around the St. Louis Metro area and points north.
+Friday Evening: Mid-20s.
+Scattered snow showers will start in the late afternoon to the northwest and spread east into the metro area.
+While not a big storm, light accumulations could cause slick roads where we see a little more than a dusting to 1".
+For now, the best shot for light accumulations appears to be around the St. Louis Metro area and points north.
+Snow tapers off Friday night.

 (0) comments